prettier/prettier/changelog_unreleased/blog-post-intro.md

 We are excited to announce Prettier 3.9!

-This release brings major parser upgrades for Markdown, YAML, GraphQL, and Flow, along with meaningful formatting improvements for JavaScript and TypeScript—particularly in `--no-semi` mode.
+This release brings major parser upgrades for Markdown, YAML, GraphQL, and Flow, along with formatting improvements for JavaScript and TypeScript.

 We upgraded the Markdown parser from `remark-parse` v8 to `micromark` v4.
 This delivers significantly better compliance with CommonMark and GFM, resulting in more accurate parsing and fewer edge-case formatting issues.
 Huge thanks to [@seiyab](https://github.com/seiyab), [@j-f1](https://github.com/j-f1), and everyone else who contributed to this long-awaited improvement!